Hiring in Web2 usually focused on filling the chairs. The success metric was, too often, how many people were brought in, not how well they fit.

 Borderless Hiring as a Strength

 Web3 dissolves talent geography.
-A dispersed team introduces heterogeneous thinking and constant progress with time zones.
+A dispersed team introduces heterogeneous thinking and constant progress across time zones.
 Adopting borderless employment keeps companies global in thought and action.

 Developing Cultural Sensitivity in Teams

 Global talent acquisition brings various ways of working, languages, and cultures.
-With different people of different background, workplaces develop sensitivity.
-This then develop team to become more culturally-aware, which build trust, enhance long-term cooperation, and reduce conflicts.
+With different people of different backgrounds, workplaces develop sensitivity.
+This then develop team to become more culturally-aware, which builds trust, enhances long-term cooperation, and reduces conflicts.

 Employer-of-Record Solutions

-Since Web3 emphasized the importance of hiring globally, there’s the need for businesses to become more aware of the existing laws in different countries they wish to employ.
+Since Web3 emphasized the importance of hiring globally, there’s a need for businesses to become more aware of the existing laws in the different countries they wish to employ in.
 However, having an entity in different countries is costly and laborious.

-The good thing is that there’s Employer-of-Record (EOR) solutions that can assist businesses in hiring legally across the globe without the need for entity These EOR services manage payroll, compliance, benefits, and more.
+The good thing is that there are Employer-of-Record (EOR) solutions that can assist businesses in hiring legally across the globe without the need for an entity.
+These EOR services manage payroll, compliance, benefits, and more.
 They make sure you won’t face any legal complications in hiring foreigners.
 For Web3 teams, EORs facilitate scaling across borders more easily and securely.

 Scaling With Decentralized Talent